programaker-project/programaker-docs/legal/privacy-policy.md

 ### Log Data

 When you visit our website, our servers may automatically log the standard data provided by your web browser.
-It may include your device’s Internet Protocol (IP) address, your browser type and version, the pages you visit, the time and date of your visit, the time spent on each page, other details about your visit, and technical details that occur in conjunction with any errors you may encounter.
+It may include your device’s Internet Protocol (IP) address, your browser type and version, the pages you visit, the time and date of your visit, other details about your visit, and technical details that occur in conjunction with any errors you may encounter.

 Please be aware that while this information may not be personally identifying by itself, it may be possible to combine it with other data to personally identify individual persons.

 ### Personal Information

-We may ask for personal information which may include one or more of the following:
+We may ask for personal information which may include the following:

  - Email